 I am an instructor in Philosophy at the University of Missouri.
 I received my Ph.D in philosophy in 2016 at the University of Missouri.
-I am assisting teaching an ethics course here at Mizzou, and I’m also teaching an ethics course at Columbia College and two courses (ethics and general philosophy) at Moberly Area Community College.
+I am teaching a medical ethics course, and assisting teaching a critical thinking course, here at Mizzou.
+I’m also teaching a hybrid ethics course at Moberly Area Community College.

 My research interests are in Metaethics (sometimes called Metanormativity), Moral Psychology, Experimental Philosophy and Philosophy of Disability (specifically autism and neurodiversity).
 I have a variety of secondary interests, including Philosophy of Psychology, Applied Ethics,Philosophy of Religion, Philosophy of Human Nature, and Metaphysics.